 How Does a Retaliation Claim Affect Your Settlement?

 When you take FMLA leave, you’re exercising a protected right.
-If your employer punishes you for it, that’s not just unfair—it’s illegal.
+If your employer punishes you for it, that’s not just unfair; it’s illegal.
 This is called retaliation, and it’s a separate legal claim that can run alongside your initial FMLA violation.
-Proving that your employer retaliated against you can significantly change the dynamics of your case and increase the potential value of your settlement.
-It shows a willful disregard for your rights, and the law takes that very seriously.
+FMLA retaliation settlements may be higher when the evidence shows a clear connection between protected leave and a negative job action, such as termination, demotion, reduced hours, discipline, or a hostile return-to-work environment.
 Instead of just addressing the denial of leave, your case now also tackles the punishment you received for trying to follow the rules.

 What Qualifies as FMLA Retaliation?